susamerz/CDWAssignment/overview.rst

 .. warning::
-    The analysis pipeline described below takes very inappropriate shortcuts, so you are hopefully able to program it in a single day.
+    The analysis pipeline described below takes very inappropriate shortcuts, so you are hopefully able to program it in a few days.
     Do not use this analysis pipeline in an actual study!

 ======================================